-The trainee sees all inpatient consultations in Nephrology and Hypertension at Tampa General Hospital.
+The trainee sees all inpatient consultations of diverse disorders in Nephrology and Hypertension at Tampa General Hospital.
 Daily consults and follow up visits are provided by the nephrology trainees under the supervision of an attending physician.
-The trainee, also performs the full range of procedures and has daily supervision of the attending physician.
+The trainee, also performs the full range of procedures, hemodialysis, peritoneal dialysis, CRRT, plasmapheresis, hemodialysis cathethers, renal biopsies, and has daily supervision of the attending physician.
 The renal team includes the trainee, an attending physician, and a second- or third-year Internal Medicine fellow.